Local Area Attractions

 Pancake Breakfast Served Saturday and Sunday

 Breakfast is served from 8:30 a.m. to 9:30 a.m. (or until pancakes are gone) from Memorial Day to Labor Day.
-Evening meals are available for groups upon request.
+Cost $3.00 Per Person all you can eat Age 5 and under eat free.